 Students are required to complete at least one course at the 300-level or above as part of the immersion.

-The program code for Public Policy Immersion is PUBPOL-IM.
+The plan code for Public Policy Immersion is PUBPOL-IM.

 This course focuses on the connections and interplay between personal and social values, ethics, and public policy.
 It explores how values and norms influence public policies and how the resulting expressions of values through public policies impact the implementation and effectiveness of policy choices.
 It also delves into how different countries make widely different policy choices based on their citizens’ values and social norms.
 The course also considers how new developments in science and technology influence the interplay between values, ethics, and policy across multiple issues.
 In addition, this course explores how to formulate values-based explanations of certain public policy preferences.
 Topics range across the policy issue spectrum.
 Lecture (Fall).